Excerpt below from the book “The Mysteries of Nutrition – Life Changing Ideas to Heal the Body”

 Why are glass containers so important ?

-If, instead of pouring pure, zero-oxygen sealed, 1000 liter cubes of magnesium oil into glass bottles, one decided to pour this substance into thousands of user-end, soft, made for appearance, thin plastics we would effectively increase by 500% the level of exposure of the dry-oil substance to endocrine disruptors and micro-plastics.
+If, instead of pouring pure, low-oxygen sealed, 1000 liter cubes of magnesium oil into glass bottles, one decided to pour this substance into thousands of user-end, soft, made for appearance, thin plastics we would effectively increase by 500% the level of exposure of the dry-oil substance to endocrine disruptors and micro-plastics.
 Endocrine disrupting chemicals (EDC) absorb quickly into the oil when one multiplies the surface area contact.
 Additional leeching would occur, during storage and usage, as the plastic degrades in contact with halogens, lighting and oxygen.
 This would not only reduce the initial quality of the substance but it would limit the magnesium’s capacity, through magnesium-dependent enzymes in the body, to remove these same endocrine disruptors from the body.
 “First, do no harm” is the first rule of medicine.
 However EDC’s found in the tissues can be removed and reduced through transpiration.
 Transpiration has been proven, in animal studies, to remove these chemicals in conjunction with adequate magnesium levels.
 These two components are also found in sweat samples.
 It is a simple logic that the less you contaminate yourself with EDC’s, especially for such an important mineral such as magnesium, the less effort (years) it will take to remove them.

 (2) Comparative effects of several chelating agents on the toxicity, distribution and excretion of aluminium.